 Inspired by the briefness of life and the wonders of the natural world

 Amidon’s artwork has been featured in many solo and group exhibitions worldwide.
 She has been the recipient of several grants and awards including the Leigh Weimers Emerging Artist Award, SV Creates Artist Laureate, Awesome Foundation Award, and the Art Inspector Eco Art Grant and studio makeover.
-She was identified by the curators of the Triton Museum of Art for their 50th-anniversary exhibition as an artist they feel are worthy of attention in the coming years.
+She was identified by the curators of the Triton Museum of Art for their 50th anniversary exhibition as an artist they feel are worthy of attention in the coming years.
 Shannon has been an artist in residence at The Ayatana Artistic Research Program in Canada, TechShop San Jose, Herhusid House Artist Residency in Iceland as well as the David and Julia White Artist Colony in Costa Rica.
-Corporate collectors include Genentech, Wells Fargo Bank and Kaiser Permanente.
+Corporate collectors include Genentech, Wells Fargo Bank, Imagery Estate Winery and Kaiser Permanente.